-Streaming Algorithms
+1 Streaming Algorithms

-A (20 points): Run the Misra-Gries Algorithm (see L11.3.1) with (k-1) = 9 counters on streams S1 and S2.
+A (40 points): Run the Misra-Gries Algorithm (see L11.3.1) with (k-1) = 9 counters on streams S1 and S2.
 Report the output of the counters at the end of the stream.

-In each stream, from just the counters, report how many objects might occur more than 20% of the time, and which must occur more than 20% of the time.
+In each stream, use just the counters to report how many objects might occur more than 20% of the time, and which must occur more than 20% of the time.

-B (20 points): Build a Count-Min Sketch (see L12.1.1) with k=10 counters using t=5 hash functions.
+B (40 points): Build a Count-Min Sketch (see L12.1.1) with k = 10 counters using t = 5 hash functions.
 Run it on streams S1 and S2.

 For both streams, report the estimated counts for objects a, b, and c.
-Just from the output of the sketch, which of these objects, with probably $1 - \delta = 31/32$ , might occur more than 20% of the time?
+Just from the output of the sketch, which of these objects, with probably $1 - \delta = 31/32$ (that is assuming the randomness in the algorithm does not do something bad), might occur more than 20% of the time?

-C (5 points): How would your implementation of these algorithms need to change (to answer the same questions) if each object of the stream was a "word" seen on Twitter, and the stream contained all tweets concatenated together?
+C (10 points): How would your implementation of these algorithms need to change (to answer the same questions) if each object of the stream was a "word" seen on Twitter, and the stream contained all tweets concatenated together?

-D (5 points): Describe one advantage of the Count-Min Sketch over the Misra-Gries Algorithm.
+D (10 points): Describe one advantage of the Count-Min Sketch over the Misra-Gries Algorithm.

-BONUS 2
+2 BONUS